istio/istio.io/troubleshooting/index.md

 ### With [GDB](https://www.gnu.org/software/gdb/)

 To debug Istio with `gdb`, you will need to run the debug images of Envoy / Mixer / Manager.
-A recent `gdb` and the golang extensions (for mixer/manager or other golang components) is required.
+A recent `gdb` and the golang extensions (for Mixer/Manager or other golang components) is required.

 1. Kubectl exec -it PODNAME -c [proxy | mixer | manager]
 1. Find process ID: ps ax
-1. Gdb -p PID binary
+1.  gdb -p PID binary
-1. For go: info goroutines,
-1.  goroutine x bt
+1. For go: info goroutines, goroutine x bt

 ### With [Tcpdump](http://www.tcpdump.org/tcpdump_man.html)